-A 30-60-90 day plan lays out a clear course of action for you during the first 30, 60, and 90 days of your new job.
-By setting concrete goals and a vision for your abilities at each stage of the plan, you can make your transition into a new organization smooth and empowering.
+A 30-60-90 day plan lays out a clear course of action for a new employee during the first 30, 60, and 90 days of their new job.
+By setting concrete goals and a vision for one's abilities at each stage of the plan, you can make the transition into a new organization smooth and empowering.

-The second situation where you’d write a 30-60-90 day plan is during the first week of your new job.
-This plan will allow your hiring manager to learn how you operate, address any of your concerns or preconceived notions about the role, and ultimately help you succeed.
+The second situation where you'd write a 30-60-90 day plan is during the first week of a new job.
+If you're the hiring manager, this plan will allow you to learn how the new employee operates, address any of their concerns or preconceived notions about the role, and ultimately help them succeed.

-If you’re not asked to craft a 30-60-90 day plan during the interview process or the first week of your job, it’s still a good idea to write one for yourself.
-A new job can feel like a completely foreign environment during the first few months.
-Having a plan in place can make it feel more like home.
+If you're starting a new job, and are not asked to craft a 30-60-90 day plan during the first week of that job, it's still a good idea to write one for yourself.
+A new job can feel like a completely foreign environment during the first few months, and having a plan in place can make it feel more like home.